kubeshop/testkube/DESIGN.md

 ## 💅 Design relevant materials

-We currently aim to to build a more comprehensive Design System which will also include some guideance on Component usage, Wording, and patterns.
+We currently aim to to build a more comprehensive Design System which will also include some guidance on Component usage, Wording, and patterns.

 For now – here is a list of design relevant information and materials: